RasaHQ/helpdesk-assistant/README.md

 docker build . -t <name of your custom image>:<tag of your custom image>
 ```

-You can then run the action server with:
+To test the container locally, you can then run the action server container with:

 ```bash
 docker run <name of your custom image>:<tag of your custom image>